Local government in Bihar

 Bihar is a state situated in Eastern India.
-It is surrounded by West Bengal to the east, Uttar Pradesh to the west, Jharkhand to the south and Nepal to the north.
+It is neighbored by West Bengal to the east, Uttar Pradesh to the west, Jharkhand to the south and Nepal to the north.

 History

 Magadha, Anga and Vajjika League of Mithila, c.
 600 BCE.

 Bengal Presidency

 Before 1905, Bihar was a part of British East India Company's Bengal Presidency.
 In 1905 the Bengal Presidency was divided and created two new provinces: East Bengal and West Bengal.
 Until then Bihar was part of West Bengal.
 Again West Bengal and East Bengal reunited in 1911 but the people of Bihar and Orrisa demanded a separate province based on language rather than religion.
 In 1912 Bihar and Orissa Province was created separating from Bengal Presidency.
 In 1936, Bihar and Orrisa Province divided into two new provinces: Bihar Province and Orissa Province.

 Bihar and Orissa Province

 Following Divisions were included in Bihar and Orissa Province when it separated from Bengal Presidency in 1912: